YellowJacketLinux/lfs-buildscripts/THE_WHY.md

 Those who need (or want) Linux-PAM in YJL can get it from a third-party package repository, if it *really* is important enough for a third-party package repository to provide it.

+As far as I know, Slackware was the only mainstream GNU/Linux distribution that did not force Linux-PAM on its users and I suspect the LSB is why virtually every distribution did force it on its users instead of making it an optional component to be installed when actually needed.

 ### Filesystems